 Medium- to long-term inflation expectations have risen moderately.
-The March 2024 Tankan (Short-Term Economic Survey of Enterprises in Japan) shows that figures for firms' inflation outlook for general prices have been at high levels.
+The June 2024 Tankan (Short-Term Economic Survey of Enterprises in Japan) shows that firms' inflation outlook for general prices has increased moderately.
 Given that the formation of inflation expectations in Japan is largely adaptive, the increase in inflation seen thus far has brought about a rise in households' and firms' medium- to long-term inflation expectations.
-Firms' behavior has shifted more toward raising wages and prices, and it is highly likely that firm wage increases that are higher than those seen in the previous year will be achieved in this year's annual spring labor-management wage negotiations.
+Firms' behavior has shifted more toward raising wages and prices, and firm wage increases that were higher than those seen in the previous year were achieved in this year's annual spring labor-management wage negotiations.
 In addition, moves to reflect wage increases in selling prices have been strengthening.
 Regarding the outlook, inflation expectations are expected to rise moderately, with continued improvement in the output gap and changes in firms' wage- and price-setting behavior.
 Under these circumstances, the virtuous cycle between wages and prices is projected to keep intensifying through achievement of wage increases that reflect price rises and through a pass-through of wage increases to selling prices.